jakabala/papal/README.md

 * `npm run start` (This will run the JavaScript React frontend at [http://127.0.0.1:3000/].
 NOTE: React may prompt you to change ports if you currently have something running on port 3000)

 You're all set now!
-Happy Hacking!
+Happy Hacking!😁